-We constructed a New-Monetarist model with competitive goods and asset markets opening sequentially and a frictional labor market described as in ?.
+We constructed a New-Monetarist model with competitive goods and asset markets opening sequentially and a frictional labor market described as in Mortensen and Pissarides (1994).
 Households, who are risk averse, face two types of uninsurable idiosyncratic risk, an endogenous employment risk and an expenditure risk.
 They self-insure against these risks by accumulating a portfolio of multiple assets (money, bonds, and stocks) with various degrees of liquidity.
 We applied our model to the study of money creation, either wasteful or distributed as lump-sum transfers to households, a.k.a., "helicopter money", and its effects on unemployment, households' asset portfolios and rates of return.
 We showed that money creation affects the economy through a variety of channels that we identified and quantified.
 First, there is an aggregate demand channel according to which the consumption of households who receive expenditure shocks increases with aggregate liquidity - a weighted-average of the market capitalization of all assets.
 Second, there is an interest-rate channel according to which anticipated inflation causes a rebalance of household portfolios and alters the return on financial assets.

 Our calibrated model shows that anticipated inflation has a positive effect on equilibrium unemployment - the long-run Phillips curve is positively sloped.
 The primary contributor to the long-run relationship is the aggregate demand channel.
-Inflation has a strong negative effect on firm's expected revenue per period, but only modest effects on financial discount rates.
+Inflation has a negative effect on firm's expected revenue per period, but only modest effects on financial discount rates.
 This result holds regardless of how money creation is used, either spent on wasteful government purchases or distributed to households lump-sum.
-We show, however, that if stocks and bonds become more liquid over time the Phillips curve relationship could invert and become negatively sloped.

-The welfare cost of moving from 0% to 10% inflation is 2.0% of annual consumption if money creation is wasted, but -0.6% if given lump-sum, suggesting there are large welfare benefits of improved risk-sharing despite the inflation tax on liquid balances.
-By disaggregating the effects of inflation across households at different points of the wealth distribution, we showed that transfers financed with money creation raises the welfare of all households except the most wealthy.
+The welfare cost of moving from 0% to 10% inflation is 2.0% of annual consumption if money creation is wasted, but -0.06% if given lump-sum, suggesting there are significant welfare benefits of improved risk-sharing despite the inflation tax on liquid balances.
+By disaggregating the effects of inflation across households at different points of the wealth distribution, we showed that the inflation cost is increasing in wealth and income regardless of how money creation is allocated.
+When money creation is wasted the welfare cost of moving from 0% to 10% inflation ranges between 0.4% for the lowest wealth and income households to 5% for the highest wealth and income.
+However, if money creation is distributed lump-sum to all households, inflation increases welfare of the lowest wealth and income households by 2.2% while reducing the welfare of the highest wealth and income households by 3.3%.

-A natural next step consists of introducing aggregate shocks on labor productivity so that the value of firms becomes stochastic, thereby affecting the liquidity services of stocks and the strength of the interest rate channel, and potentially the behavior of unemployment over the business cycle.
+A natural next step consists of introducing aggregate shocks on labor productivity so that the value of firms becomes stochastic, thereby affecting the liquidity services of stocks, the strength of the interest rate channel, and potentially the behavior of unemployment over the business cycle.
 It would also be natural to introduce consumer credit as an additional self-insurance tool for households.
 Finally, one could explore different forms of asset liquidity (e.g., adjustment costs versus partial acceptability or pledgeability) to see how they affect the functioning of the different channels we described in this paper.
 We leave these extensions for future work.